PIYUSH-R04/Data_analysis_on_the_growth_and_distribution_of_registered_companies_in_Nepal/README.md

 ## Conclusions

-All of these visualizations revealed certain patterns and conclusions, and they are as follows:
+Each of these visualizations highlighted the following trends and conclusions:

-- The vast majority of registered corporations are privately owned.
+- The great majority of registered corporations are owned by individuals.

--  Kathmandu has the largest number of registered firms.
+- Kathmandu has the most registered businesses.

--  Bagmati province is the most devleoped and Karnali province is the least developed in terms of the number of registered companies.
+- In terms of the number of registered enterprises, Bagmati province is the most developed, while Karnali province is the least developed.

--  Hilly region is the most developed and Himalayan region is the least developed in terms of the number of companies.
+- In terms of the number of firms, the hilly region is the most developed, while the Himalayan region is the least developed.

--  Manang is the least developed district with just 17 registered companies and Kathmandu is the most develped district with 84994 registered firms till 2072 BS.
+- Manang is the least developed district, with only 17 registered businesses, while Kathmandu is the most developed, with 84994 registered businesses as of 2072 BS.

--  During early years, Sankhuwasabha was a popular hub for company registration which is a district located in the Himalayan region.
+- During its early years, Sankhuwasabha was a prominent location for company formation in a Himalayan area.

--  The number of firms have expanded tremendously from 2002 to 2072 BS and will presumably keep expanding in years to come.
+- The number of enterprises has increased dramatically from 2002 to 2072 BS and is expected to continue to grow in the coming years.

 - Correlation coefficient of 0.773 shows a strong positive correlation.
 This indicates that the number of companies will continue to grow as the year progresses.